ASSISTANCE PROGRAMS

 • The U.S. Small Business Administration offers low-interest loans, below market-rate, to rebuild homes and businesses and replace personal items.
 During the first year, no interest accrues, and no payments are required.
 Call 800-659-2955 or apply online before March 10th here.

-• Request property tax relief from the LA County Assessor by calling (213) 974-8658.
-Learn more
+• Request property tax relief from the LA County Assessor by calling (213) 974-8658 or by submitting this online form.

 • The Red Cross offers immediate financial assistance to anyone who lived within the Eaton, Palisades, Hurst, and Kenneth Fire perimeters.
 Call 1-800-RED-CROSS (800-733-2767) or view here.